gibsonsam/UpdateS3Bucket/README.md

 Here's how to get started:

 1. Clone this repo.
-2. Open `main.py` with your favourite IDE/Editor and insert values for `bucket_name` and `local_repo`.
+2. Open `config.yml` with your favourite editor and insert values for `aws_bucket_name` and`local_repository_path`.
+3. By default, logging is set to `true` and outputs messages into `sync.log`.
+You may specify another log file by inserting the name of the new log file in `config.yml` under `logging...handlers...filename`.
+To disable logging navigate to `logging...log` and set the value to `false`.
-3. To omit any files/directories within `local_repo` from upload, specify each on a separate line in `ignore.txt`.
+4. To omit any files/directories contained within `local_repository_path` from upload, first ensure `file_omittance...omit_files`
+is set to `true`.
+Specify each omitted file/directory on a separate line in `ignore.txt`.
-4. Run `main.py`.
+You may also change the default file by inserting a new value for `file_omittance...filename`.
+5. Execute `main.py`, passing the name of the YAML file (`config.yml`) as a parameter.
-5. Outdated files will be identified and replaced, newly discovered files are uploaded and omitted files are ignored.
+6. Outdated files will be identified and replaced, newly discovered files are uploaded and omitted files are ignored.
 ##

 #### Note: